-D. 6500 Odell Place

-Staff-Initiated
+D. Staff-Initiated Land Use change

 6500 Odell Place

 The site is located in the Gunbarrel Green subdivision in the northeastern corner of Odell Place and Spine Road, a block north of Lookout Road.
 It is currently vacant.
 Adjacent land uses are mainly light industrial and commercial to the east, south and west with a multifamily residential development directly to the north.
 The King Soopers grocery is located one block to the south.
 The site is within the planning area for the Gunbarrel Community Center Plan.